fioremartiro/PortfolioProjectsData/8. Big Data - Python, Spark/README.md

-# Big Data Practical Project
+# Big Data Practical Project: Women's Surfing Final Scores

 ## Project Description
 This project aims to develop a practical Big Data application where the sources of information and the type of analysis to be performed are chosen.
 The project consists of the following stages: data collection, storage, processing, and analysis, using the main tools of Python, Spark, and MongoDB.